scottkellum/scottkellum.com/src/pages/posts/the-root-of-your-font-problems.md

 setup: |
   import Layout from '../../layouts/BlogPost.astro'
 title: "[The root] of your [font problems]"
-publishDate: September 12, 2021
+publishDate: November 11, 2022
 name: Scott Kellum
 description: A good foundation makes for excellent typography.
 To create a solid foundation I never put font styles on body, instead I always make sure they are placed on the root of my document, the html.
-When to apply styles to body or html is confusing.
+Deciding when to apply styles to either body or html can be confusing.
 Styles in both places seem to behave in an identical fashion so why does this even matter?
 It comes down to three things — managing inheritance, consolidation of inherited styles with viewport styles, and rem sizing.
 heroImage: /img/root-of-font-problem.jpg
 ---